A. The seriousness and character of Paul's ministry.

 But in all things we commend ourselves as ministers of God: in much patience, in tribulations, in needs, in distresses, in stripes, in imprisonments, in tumults, in labors, in sleeplessness, in fastings; by purity, by knowledge, by longsuffering, by kindness, by the Holy Spirit, by sincere love, by the word of truth, by the power of God, by the armor of righteousness on the right hand and on the left, by honor and dishonor, by evil report and good report; as deceivers, and yet true; as unknown, and yet well known; as dying, and behold we live; as chastened, and yet not killed; as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things.

 b.
-In much patience: Paul’s first qualification was patience.
-The word used in the original language of the New Testament is hupomone, which has the idea of endurance instead of simply waiting.
+In much patience: Paul's first qualification was patience.
+The ancient Greek word used here is hupomone, which has the idea of endurance instead of simply "waiting."

 c.
-Tribulations, needs, and distresses: In Paul’s resume’ as an apostle, an ambassador, and as a co-worker with Jesus, he follows patience with describing why he needed this endurance.
+Tribulations, needs and distresses: In Paul's resume' as an apostle, ambassador, and co-worker with Jesus, he follows patience with describing why he needed this endurance.
 First, it was because of the general struggles and trials of life.
-Paul was often stressed and under pressure (the idea behind the word for tribulations), often needy, and often in distress.
+Paul was often stressed and under pressure (this is the idea behind the word for tribulations), often needy, and often in distress.

 i.
 "Distresses signify, properly, a man's being straitened, or thrust up in a place, so as that he knoweth not how to steer himself; and, metaphorically, a want of counsel, not knowing what to do, or which way to turn ourselves."
 (Poole)

 d.
-Stripes, imprisonments, and tumults: As Paul continues his resume’, he writes of sufferings directly inflicted by men.
-Stripes were the wounds on the back from a whipping, imprisonments refers to the frequent jail time Paul spent, and tumults speaks of violence from an angry mob.
+Stripes, imprisonments, and tumults: As Paul continues his resume', he writes of sufferings directly inflicted by men.
+Stripes were the wounds on the back from a whipping, imprisonments referred to the frequent time Paul spent in jail, and tumults speak of violence from an angry mob.

 i.
 "Nowadays it is not the violence but the mockery or the amused contempt of the crowd against which the Christian must stand fast."
 (Barclay)

 e.
-Labors, sleeplessness, and fastings: Paul continues his resume’ with describing his self-inflicted hardships.
-No one made him work so hard, or keep so many sleepless nights, or go without food so often.
-These were true trials, but ones Paul chose willingly as a co-worker with Jesus Christ.
-Paul isn’t complaining about these, because they were self-inflicted.
-But they were relevant to his need for patience.
+Labors, sleeplessness, and fastings: Paul continues his resume' with describing his self-inflicted hardships.
+No one made him work so hard, keep so many sleepless nights, or go without food so often.
+These were true trials but ones Paul chose willingly as a co-worker with Jesus Christ.
+Paul isn't complaining about these, because they were self-inflicted, but they were relevant to his need for patience.

 i.
 Yes, Paul had the trials of 2 Corinthians 6:4-5 in greater measure than most men.
 Yet he also had the blessings of 2 Corinthians 6:6-7 in greater measure than most men.

 ii.
-The figure of on the right hand and on the left, is that of holding both offensive and defensive weapons.
-It probably has in mind “both advancing and being attacked.”
-“Particularly, the shield and the sword; the former on the left arm, the latter on the right hand.
-We have the doctrine of truth, and the power of God, as an armour to protect us on all sides, every where, and on all occasions.”
+The idea of on the right hand and on the left is of holding both offensive and defensive weapons.
+It probably has in mind "both advancing and being attacked."
+"Particularly, the shield and the sword; the former on the left arm, the latter on the right hand.
+We have the doctrine of truth, and the power of God, as an armour to protect us on all sides, every where, and on all occasions."
 (Clarke)

 g.
 By honor and dishonor, by evil report and good report; as deceivers, and yet true; as unknown, and yet well known; as dying, and behold we live; as chastened, and yet not killed; as sorrowful, yet always rejoicing; as poor, yet making many rich; as having nothing, and yet possessing all things.
-In concluding his resume’, Paul will list his references, describing what both the world would think of him and what God thinks of him.
+In concluding his resume', Paul will list his references, describing both what the world thought of him and what God thought of him.

 i.
 The world (including the worldly Corinthian Christians) described Paul with words like: dishonor . . . evil report . . . deceivers . . . unknown . . . dying . . . chastened . . . sorrowful . . . poor . . . having nothing.